dgwigger/smartintranet-setup/README.md

 Install-BcIntranet -Tenant $Tenant # -SkipWebpartDeployment

-# OPTIONAL: if you'd like to add another page with a minimal template and company news, the go for it:
+# OPTIONAL: if you'd like to add another page with a minimal template and company news, then go for it:
 Install-PageMinimalWithNews -Tenant $Tenant
 ```